LaQuay/marcvila.me/_hackathons/energysnitch-hack2progress-2017.md

 Our solution is Energy Snitch.
 An energy monitoring system of your home.

 This project was built in OpenCV, to detect when someone is at home.
 A backend in Python to send the information to our API in Firebase.
-And then Firebase communicate with the Android application in order to show the user a notification.
+And then Firebase communicates with the Android application in order to show the user a notification.

-Also, we developed a basic Front-End (in AngularJS) in which the user is able to see in real time all the information including the camera system.
+Also, we developed a basic Front-End (in AngularJS) in which the user is able to see in real-time all the information including the camera system.

 <div style="text-align: center;">
 <img style="margin: 0 !important; float: left" src="/assets/img/hackathons/hack2progress_2017/screen1.png" width="400"/>